The Coldest Winter (R)

 The Steward really was an endearing sight where he now was standing, too far away from the fire to get warm, trying hard to be effective and so, sacrificing his own comfort.

 Faramir shifted slightly.
-“I sent the men away to their homes or rooms, and I came here directly to report to you, my Lord.”
+“I sent the men away to their homes or rooms, and I came here directly to report to you, my lord.”

 “And so you are here: cold, soaked and hungry?”
 Aragorn ascertained, and felt a small smile tug at his lips.

 Aragorn inspected the man’s features.
 He was still so young and he was so eager to please, very anxious to be of service and to prove his worth.
 Denethor had not been a kind father to him.
 Aragorn sighed.
-Then he lifted his hand again and as Faramir bowed, he let his fingers brush the damp forehead.
-Water ran in small trails from the masses of brown hair and made their way down Faramir’s throat and neck.
+Then he lifted his hand again and as Faramir bowed, he let his fingers brush against the damp forehead.
+Water ran in small trails from the masses of copper hair and made their way down Faramir’s throat and neck.

 “I have missed you today, I am glad you have come back,” Aragorn said softly.

-Outside it grew darker every second, and soon the black of night would surround the whole city.
+Outside it grew darker every second, and soon the black of night would surround the whole City.
 It was hard to know precisely what time it was but from the growl that escaped Faramir’s stomach, Aragorn decided it was dinnertime.

 “We should find you something to eat,” he smiled, letting his fingertips travel down to the unshaven cheek of the Steward.
 “But first, I think…” he trailed off as Faramir stepped nearer and bowed his head even lower.